LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-Elasticsearch has successfully indexed the first document.
+Elasticsearch successfully indexes the first document.
 ![image](https://user-images.githubusercontent.com/60980933/121621403-5563b600-ca29-11eb-8ee9-83686a937fd2.png)

-*Index second document*
+*Index the second document*

-The second document has almost identical fields as the first document except that it has an extra field called organic set to true!
+The second document has almost identical fields as the first document except that it has an extra field called "organic" set to true!
 ```
 POST produce_index/_doc
 {